NMSU regents approve tuition hike

 LAS CRUCES, N.M.
-(KRQE) – The coronavirus pandemic has created a lot of uncertainty about the state budget and that impacts New Mexico’s public universities.
-New Mexico State regents are reacting, approving a tuition increase for the next school year.
+(KRQE) – The coronavirus pandemic has created a lot of uncertainty about the state budget, and that impacts New Mexico’s public universities.
+New Mexico State University regents are reacting, approving a tuition increase for the next school year.

 It’s a 3% increase and will go, in part, toward scholarships.
 That translates to about $200 extra year even with the increase, regents expect to face a deficit.
 The money they get from the state is heavily reliant on oil and gas revenue which has taken a major dive in the last two months.